Emirates said flights to/from Sialkot have been cancelled until March 4

 On Friday, the UAE’s General Civil Aviation Authority lifted a ban on all flights operating to Pakistan in the wake of increased tensions with neighbouring India.

-Flights from Dubai-based airlines Flydubai and Emirates, remain cancelled to Pakistani destination such as Lahore, Sialkot and Faisalabad through March 4.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Flights from Dubai-based airlines Flydubai and Emirates, remain cancelled to Pakistani destination such as Lahore, Sialkot and Faisalabad through March 4.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.